brian-liu-24/scikit-learn2/doc/modules/preprocessing.rst

 Preprocessing data
 ==================

-.. currentmodule:: sklearn.preprocessing
+.. currentmodule:: sklearn1.preprocessing

-The ``sklearn.preprocessing`` package provides several common utility functions and transformer classes to change raw feature vectors into a representation that is more suitable for the downstream estimators.
+The ``sklearn1.preprocessing`` package provides several common utility functions and transformer classes to change raw feature vectors into a representation that is more suitable for the downstream estimators.